City of Springfield Office of Diversity, Equity, & Inclusion

 Mission Statement

-The City of Springfield, Massachusetts is one of the most diverse cities in the Commonwealth.
-Through diversity, equity, and inclusion, the City of Springfield takes a holistic look at the influence it has on employees and residents.
-The city’s goal is to provide a range of resources and tools aimed at creating positive and systemic change in the workplace and our city.
+The City of Springfield is an exciting, diverse, and inclusive city that celebrates a culture of acceptance and respect for all.
+We empower individuals to embrace their unique identities and we create a city where social equity and inclusivity are seen and felt in every neighborhood.
+Through diversity, equity, and inclusion the City takes a holistic look at the influence it has on employees and residents.
+The city’s goal is to provide a range of resources and tools aimed at creating positive and systemic change in the workplace and our city

 Mayor Sarno Joins for Pastor Installation Ceremony at St. John’s Congregational Church for Pastor Dayhige M. Wright